danparbra/loan_default_prediction_mle/README.md

-# Qubika Machine Learning Engineer Challenge Solution
+# Loan Approval Prediction Machine Learning Engineer Project
 This repository hosts a solution for a machine learning prediction problem.
 It implements a classification task in order to predict if a loan is approved or not based on each client's financial characteristics.
 Predictions can be requested online via a web app built using Flask and containerized using Docker, ready to be deployed into a production environment.
 As a demo, a deployment was made using AWS ECR and EC2 instances.

 ## Tools used